Tharun177/Building-My-Own-Soc-Lab/README.md

 Apply display filters (e.g., http, dns, icmp, tcp.port == 80).
 Follow TCP streams.

+## Linus

+### 1. Installation:

+- use the apt package manager, which is the standard way to install software on Ubuntu.
+- The command we used was:

+sudo apt install lynis
+sudo grants administrative privileges, allowing us to install software. apt install tells the package manager to install the specified package (lynis).
+### 2. Verification:

+- After installation, we verified that lynis was installed correctly by checking its version: lynis --version
+- This command displays the installed version of lynis.
+### 3. Running an Audit:

+- We then ran a basic system audit using lynis:

+sudo lynis audit system
+- sudo is again used for administrative privileges, as lynis needs to access system files.
+- lynis audit system tells lynis to perform a comprehensive security scan of the system.
+### 4. Reviewing the Report:

+- lynis generated a report with the scan results.
+- We note that the report includes:
+- Warnings and suggestions for improving system security.
+- Detailed information about the scan.
+- The report is also saved to /var/log/lynis.log for later review.

+## auditd

+Certainly!
+Here's a breakdown of the steps we took to install and verify auditd on your Ubuntu virtual machine:

+### 1. Installation :

+sudo apt install auditd

+### 2. Verification and Status Check:

+sudo systemctl status auditd

+### 3. Configuration (Optional):

+sudo auditctl -w /etc/passwd -p wa -k passwd_changes
+- This command creates a rule to monitor changes to the /etc/passwd file.

+### 4. Log Viewing (Optional):

+sudo ausearch -k passwd_changes -i
+- This command searches the audit logs for entries related to the passwd_changes key.

+## kali
+- Install the Kali Linux Vm for offensive purpose
+- Check the below tools.
+These are pre built in Kali VM if not install them
+- Nmap, Metasploit, John The ripper, Nikto

 ## Nessus Installation In Kaki( Attacking VM)

 ### 1. Tenable Account Creation: